prabeesh/prabeesh.github.io/content/blog/performance-tuning-on-apache-spark.md

 ## 2. Skew

 Skew is an uneven distribution of data across partitions.
 The job is only as fast as its slowest task, so a single skewed partition can dominate total runtime.
-Spot it by sorting the task list in the Spark UI by duration — a healthy stage has a narrow spread; a skewed one has a long tail.
+Spot it by sorting the task list in the Spark UI by duration, a healthy stage has a narrow spread; a skewed one has a long tail.

 A small amount of skew (under ~20%) is normal and not worth chasing.
 Beyond that, fix it.